ibexa/documentation-developer/docs/commerce/checkout/configure_checkout.md

 - `controller` - A mandatory setting pointing to a library that governs the behavior of the process.
 The controller contains all the required business logic and submits the whole step, so that a transition can happen.
 - `next_step` - An optional name of the next workflow transition.
 If not provided, the next workflow-enabled transition is processed.
 - `label` - An optional name of the step that can be displayed in the Twig helper.
 - `translation_domain` - A optional setting that defines the domain for a site with translated content.
-By default it is set to `checkout`.
+By default it's set to `checkout`.

 ### Checkout customization example